thelfer/tfel/docs/web/MericCailletaudSingleCrystalPlasticity.md

 The theoretical frame which allow the monocrystalline model was introduced in the 70.
-Monocrystalline behaviour describes the slip of the crystallographic structure throught the slip systems of the considerated crystal.
-Slips systems are defined using two vectors: the normal of the slip plan and the slip direction.
+Monocrystalline behaviour describes the slip of the crystallographic structure through the slip systems of the considerated crystal.
+The crystal completely defines the different possibilities of displacement of the atoms within the crystallographic structure.
+The origin of the sliding planes lies in the contact between certain atoms of the crystal which generates, under stress, preferential directions of displacement.
+The sliding of the atoms along the sliding planes generates dislocations within the material.
+As with dislocations, there are different types of interaction between the sliding systems.
+These mechanisms at the microscopic scale largely describe the origins of the hardening of matter.

+The first particularity of a monocrystalline law is in the use of the Schmid tensor to project the tensors of the stresses in the resolved shear stress.The Schmid tensor is determined from the normal to the slip plane and the direction of the slip.
+The second particularity lies in the introduction of an interaction matrix which weigths hardening according to the type of interaction considered.
+The last particularity is the introduction of the orientation of the crystal material for the elastic and the plastic modelization.

 The behaviour is described by a standard decomposition of the strain
 \(\tepsilonto\) in an elastic and a viscoplastic component, respectively